 The optional safety features include lane-departure warning, a blind spot monitoring system, forward collision warning, and a rear cross-traffic alert.
 A sunroof is also available as an option.

 Just like the LT, the Premier also has a couple of feature packages on offer.
 These include the Premier Convenience package which adds ventilated front seats, a heated and power-adjustable steering wheel, driver-seat memory settings, an auto-dimming rearview and driver-side mirrors and the Premier Confidence package which includes 20-inch wheels, adaptive cruise control, forward collision warning, and lane departure warning.

 Which Chevy Impala We Recommend?

-We at Chevy-Cars will recommend the LT trim due to all the available packages and stands perfectly in the “bang for the buck” category.
-At $31,395 the 2019 Chevrolet Impala LT offers the best of both worlds.
-You can opt for the smooth and potent V6 with 305 horsepower and also opt for the Driver Confidence for the added advantage of the blind-spot monitoring system, rear cross-traffic alert and rear parking sensors.
+We at Chevy-Cars will recommend the LT trim due to all the available packages and stand perfectly in the “bang for the buck” category.
+At $31,395 the 2019 Chevy Impala LT offers the best of both worlds.
+You can opt for the smooth and potent V6 with 305 horsepower and also opt for the Driver Confidence for the added advantage of the blind-spot monitoring system, rear cross-traffic alert, and rear parking sensors.